Creighton hosts Jones and Marquette

 Creighton Bluejays (6-5) at Marquette Golden Eagles (8-3)

-The matchup Friday is the first meeting this season between the two teams in conference play.
+The Bluejays have gone 0-1 away from home.
+Creighton ranks fifth in the Big East shooting 34.4% from 3-point range.

-TOP PERFORMERS: Jones averages 2.8 made 3-pointers per game for the Golden Eagles, scoring 16.4 points while shooting 35.2% from beyond the arc.
-Olivier-Maxence Prosper is averaging 15.1 points over the past 10 games for Marquette.
+The Golden Eagles and Bluejays face off Friday for the first time in Big East play this season.

-Ryan Kalkbrenner is shooting 76.3% and averaging 15.9 points for the Bluejays.
-Baylor Scheierman is averaging 2.6 made 3-pointers over the last 10 games for Creighton.
+TOP PERFORMERS: Jones is scoring 16.4 points per game and averaging 3.8 rebounds for the Golden Eagles.
+David Joplin is averaging 2.1 made 3-pointers over the last 10 games for Marquette.

 LAST 10 GAMES: Golden Eagles: 7-3, averaging 82.5 points, 30.3 rebounds, 19.1 assists, 8.7 steals and 3.7 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 68.4 points per game.